Carlton Pennington's Campaign: Washington, D.C. "Doesn't Hear Us!"

 1991 Promoted to Captain

 Carlton understands our district and is well aware of its challenges.
 His children, having attended schools in the valley, and him, having attended schools in the "war zone", knows our children must be better served.
 So many issues face modern families and so many children are left behind due to politics.
-Carlton says it's time to change to change course and remove ourselves from 50th place in education and into the top ten.
+Carlton says it's time to change course and remove ourselves from 50th place in education and into the top ten.

 New 2nd Lieutenants